-Few of the things I found unique were the jewelry stores lined up close to the Ponte Vecchio bridge.
+A few of the things I found unique were the jewelry stores lined up close to the Ponte Vecchio bridge.
 They look like a big wooden box of ancient collections while closed.

 Piazza della Signoria, Firenze

 Piazza della Signoria is an L-shaped square in front of the Palazzo Vecchio.
-It hosts some important statues, hercules and restaurants.
+It hosts some important statues, Hercules and restaurants.

 Historical Buildings in Florence

 Formally called the Cattedrale di Santa Maria del Fiore.
-It is also called the Duomo di Firenze, meaning Cathedral of Florence in English.
+It is also called the Duomo di Firenze, meaning the Cathedral of Florence in English.
 Duomo literally translates as Cathedral.

 This is the town hall of Florence, located near the Piazza della Signoria.